- What is age-verification and how does it work?

 - What about pornography on social media and search engines?

-Under the current Online Pornography (Commercial Basis) Regulations, social media and search engines are not defined as ‘online commercial pornography’ and so will not be required to carry age-verification.
+Under the government's Online Pornography (Commercial Basis) Regulations, social media and search engines are not defined as ‘online commercial pornography’ and so will not be required to carry age-verification.

 Social media and search engines are ancillary service providers, and the BBFC can notify them and request that they take action against non-compliant pornographic services - for example by removing accounts on social media.